Skip to Content

 As Lyme disease becomes more of a concern for Americans, with approximately 300,000 new cases reported each year in the U.S., it is important to know the facts about this dangerous condition.
 If you are not familiar with this disease, Lyme is an infection caused by transmitting a spiral-shaped bacterium called Borrelia burgdorferi.
 This bacterium is transferred to humans by way of a tick bite.
 But not just any kind of tick transfers Lyme.
 According to the Centers for Disease Control and Prevention, the only type of tick that transmits this Lyme-causing bacterium is the black-legged tick, also called the deer tick.
 Many ticks that do not carry this bacterium are Lone star ticks, American dog ticks, Rocky Mountain wood ticks, and brown dog ticks.

-tick embedded in human skin
+A tick embedded on the skin

 How Lyme Disease Is Transmitted